 It was a superb program.
 The students were engaged, comfortable and supported throughout the program.
 They were valued and any misconceptions were handled respectfully.
 The class was exceptionally well managed and each child engaged with the content in their own way.
-Some happy to answer every question and others happy to simply listen.
+Some [were] happy to answer every question and others happy to simply listen.
 The pace, structure and delivery of the program kept the students learning and thinking at all times.
-Year 5 — Camberwell Grammar School
+Year 5—Camberwell Grammar School

 We highly recommend this program.
 The SEA teachers were able to easily connect and build rapport with all students.
 Each session was engaging and addressed ‘tricky’ content with ease, maturity and relevance, which made everyone feel comfortable.
 The students responded positively and sensibly, enjoying activities and various appropriate resources.

 I’ve enjoyed sex ed and learnt so many new things.
 I thought it might be embarrassing and scary but you make it really interesting and fun. — Year 5 student